genesiscommunitysuccess/docs/docs/tutorials/building-an-application/events/static-events.md

 You can see that the process is present, but on Standby.
 ![](/img/monstandby.png)

 This is because the evaluator process is set to run only on the primary node.
-We only have one node, but we still have to identofy it as the Primary node.
+Our application only has one node, but we still have to identofy it as the Primary node.

 Run **setPrimary**.

+## 2. Create a new class.
-When the eveluator is running, create a PostionReport class to trigger the new event
+When the eveluator is running, create a PostionReport class to trigger the new event.

 ```javapackage global.genesis.trading_app.message.event
 class PositionReport()
 ```

-## 2. Create an event handler
+## 3. Create an event handler

 Create an event handler that will write the csv files to the runtime/position-daily-report folder.
 Call it EVENT_POSITION_REPORT.